SaumyaO/Fitts/README.md

 In the application two input device : Thumb and Index finger performance to hit the target red spot is evaluated.
 This application is designed for Nexus7 Tablet

-## Modified the MainActivity.java file to fit in as per your device.
+## To Modify the app to fit in as per your device, modify the following detail in the MainActivity.java file.

 ### To modify the No.of trial :